sysfce2/python-automat/docs/about.rst

 <https://pypi.org/search/?q=finite+state+machine>`_.
 So it behooves me to say why yet another one would be a good idea.

-Automat is designed around this principle: while organizing your code around state machines is a good idea, your callers don't, and shouldn't have to, care that you've done so.
+Automat is designed around the following principle: while organizing your code around state machines is a good idea, your callers don't, and shouldn't have to, care that you've done so.

 In Python, the "input" to a stateful system is a method call;
 the "output" may be a method call, if you need to invoke a side effect, or a return value, if you are just performing a computation in memory.